 “How do you do it?” they love to ask.
 “Do what?”
 I ask, wondering if they’re referencing my career of remote jobs and work travel, parenting three young children, building a life in a city away from my hometown and family, or building a fast-growing company in a nascent space.

 My answer is always the same: “It takes a strong village and technology that allows me optionality to manage my schedule and activities on my own terms.”
 We are no longer limited by traditional business hours, brick-and-mortar access, or even the constraints of unproductive commuter time.
-And so, I tap into my two default go-tos on a daily basis: the village of people I’m closest with for moral support and the technology I use for operations.
+And so, I tap into my two default go-tos on a daily basis: the village of people I’m closest with for moral support and the technology I use for operations, as technology is used in many areas, from business to entertainment and even sex, since if you go online you could find the top rated wand vibrator which is a great invention as well.

 In the realm of healthcare, this technology empowers me to do a 2 am video visit when my child spikes a fever, to use a mobile app to reschedule an appointment when a high-priority conference call comes up, and to search ER wait times on a Sunday morning when my oldest two children accidentally slam the toddler’s finger in a door.
 I do all of this through self-service channels.
 I’m thankful for the convenience, efficiency, and optionality this technology provides.
 Gone are the frustrations of spending too much time on hold on phone calls only to have them “accidentally” dropped or tell me it’s after-hours.